 Serves: 6 to 8

-Place the rhubarb and sugar in a saucepan and simmer over medium heat, stirring frequently, until the rhubarb is very soft and saucy.
+Place rhubarb and sugar in a saucepan and simmer over medium heat, stirring frequently, until rhubarb is very soft and saucy.
 It's OK if there are still chunks of rhubarb in it.
 Chill it thoroughly in the refrigerator or freezer.

 Cut into individual slices and serve with additional rhubarb sauce and fresh strawberries.

 Source: Demonstrated on KING 5's "Gardening with Ciscoe" show, which aired on April 13, 2013.